Kaplas80/PleOps.Cake/docs/articles/workflows/gitflow.md

 Branches that help with the release and support process of a product release.
 In a release branch you can stabilize the release without stopping development in the _main_ branch of new features that won't go into that release.
+This is the case when stablishing a **code freeze** or _feature freeze_ date, from which no more development is allowed without previous approval.

 They are prefixed with `release/` followed by the major and minor version numbers.